-They’re starting a new chapter and they’re ready to face the world.
-Your graduate may be super busy looking for a new job and going to job interviews, so give them a plant that only needs 6 to 8 ounces of water every few weeks.
+Starting a new chapter is the perfect occasion for a money tree plant.
+Your graduate may be super busy looking moving to a dorm room or going to job interviews.
+In either case, they could use a dose of good fortune!
+As an added bonus for busy people in a major life transition, this plant only needs 6 to 8 ounces of water every few weeks.

 Quick Money Tree Plant Care Tips

-- You can easily overwater your money tree plant.
+You can easily overwater your money tree plant.
 Overwatering can cause root rot, which is a common problem.
-For a 5-inch money tree, water with 2 ice cubes or 3 tablespoons of water once a week.
-In general, money trees only need about 6-8 ounces of water every three weeks.
+For a five-inch money tree, water with two ice cubes or three tablespoons of water once a week.
+In general, money trees only need about six to eight ounces of water every three weeks.

 Avoid direct sunlight